ovh/docs/pages/platform/public-cloud/responsibility-model-instances/guide.es-us.md

 ---
-title: Public Cloud Block Storage - Shared responsibilities
+title: Public Cloud Instances - Shared responsibilities (EN)
-excerpt: "Shared responsibilities between OVHcloud and the customer for Public Cloud Block Storage"
+excerpt: "Shared responsibilities between OVHcloud and the customer for Public Cloud Instances"
-updated: 2022-12-23
+updated: 2022-12-22
 ---

 ## Objective

-The RACI below details shared responsibilities between OVHcloud and the customer for the Public Cloud Block Storage service.
+The RACI below details shared responsibilities between OVHcloud and the customer for Public Cloud Instances Service.
 This shared model can help relieve the customer’s operational burden.

 | Roles |
 | --- |